Fatal Motorcycle Accident Lawyers in Kansas

 A collision with a passenger vehicle can result in fatal injuries.
-At Bretz & Young Injury Lawyers, we have seen families' lives devastated.
+At Bretz Injury Law – located in Hutchinson, Salina, Wichita, Garden City, Dodge City, Liberal, and Hays – we have seen families’ lives devastated.
 We understand how painful the loss of a loved one can be, especially at the hands of a negligent driver.
-That's why want to help you at this devastating time.
+That’s why we want to help you at this devastating time.

 What to do if you lost a loved one in a motorcycle crash

 If you have lost a loved one in a motorcycle accident, you may be eligible for a wrongful death claim.
 However, certain conditions need to apply:

 - A malicious or negligent act from another party must have been the cause of death.
 In a fatal motorcycle accident, the at-fault driver could have been distracted, alcohol or drug-impaired, drowsy, or driving recklessly.

 - You must be the closest surviving relative or estate of the deceased person.
 This typically includes the deceased person’s spouse, child or children, parents or grandparents, or siblings.
 Compensation can be distributed to more than one surviving estate, depending on the level of support the deceased person provided.